What to do in Brussels this weekend: 24 - 26 April

 Scéal Eile film festival, various locations, from 21 to 26 April

 This festival is committed to screening the best of Irish cinema in Belgium – and is certainly not one to be missed.
-The ninth edition of the festival will begin in Brussels on 22 April, after the first screening in Leuven, and once again promises a wide variety of films.
+The ninth edition of the festival began in Brussels on 22 April, after the first screening in Leuven, and is showing a wide variety of films.

 Find more information here.